-The Nebraska real estate power of attorney is a document that an individual (the “principal”) can use to appoint an agent to represent them in making decisions regarding their property.
-In most cases, this type of contract is used to handle a real estate closing (sale of property), however, it may also be used to appoint a representative to make other property decisions, such as maintenance, dealing with tenants, and renovations.
+A Nebraska real estate power of attorney is a document that an individual (the “principal”) can use to appoint an agent to represent them in making decisions regarding their property.
+In most cases, this type of contract is used to handle a real estate closing or the sale of a property; however, it may also be used to appoint a representative to make other property decisions, such as maintenance, dealing with tenants, and renovations.